Hopefully, Ransomware will reach everyone

 Zemana AntiLogger Free is the only free solution effective against keyloggers–but nothing more.
 Premium is $29.99 a year–wow.
 The other working product is SpyShelter Premium (23.95 €)–the free edition only works on 32-bit systems, where it only protects against keyloggers anyway.
 Too much to pay for security, eh?
 How many products from different vendors should one use?

 What did I fail to consider?
 As products, Panda and COMODO should be avoided: they don’t protect you much.
-Nano Antivirus Free is a bit heavy and lacks HIPS, without offering much more than Microsoft’s built-in WD.
+Nano Antivirus Free [EDIT: link removed] is a bit heavy and lacks HIPS, without offering much more than Microsoft’s built-in WD.
 Sandboxie?
 No, thanks, my browsers tend to crash even without running in a sandbox!

 I also gave up using famous tools such as AdwCleaner, RogueKiller and JRT.
 They flag and delete startup entries and browser extensions that are 100% legitimate.
 Just because their developers never heard of a particular commercial software doesn’t make it malware.